21st Century Man Handbook

 44. Siblings – only child, only brothers, only sisters, both brothers and sisters

-45. Ecomonic status from childhood to current
+45. Economic status from childhood to current

 46. Neighborhood from childhood to current – rough, scary, pleasant, posh